 Currently, only California and the U.S. Virgin Islands are subject to a reduction in that credit, which means that employers in those jurisdictions pay unemployment insurance taxes at a higher rate than the rest of the country.

-Last year, that meant that California employers were taxed up to $147 more, per employee, in federal unemployment taxes for the 2017 tax year, according to the California EDD.
+That meant that California employers were taxed up to $147 more, per employee, in federal unemployment taxes for the 2017 tax year, according to the California EDD.

 Payroll Done Right

 Whatever the forecast brings, your payroll processes have to be able to keep up.
 At SBS Payroll, we have been helping California businesses do payroll right for more than two decades.
 That means doing a lot more than just payroll.
 Our clients also have access to comprehensive HR support, in addition to time and attendance, payroll tax and ACH direct deposit services and expertise available through our sister companies, Time Rack, Payroll Tax Management and Cachet Financial Services.

 Our clients sleep well at night knowing their needs are covered across the entire landscape of compensation services no matter what the forecast.

 Call us to find out how you can benefit from state-of-the-art payroll technology, first-rate customer service and a range of expertise you can't outgrow.
 We're the whole package.